 It is one thing to preach your faith but another to practice your faith.
-The staff and advisors at SDA universities believe it is important for students to not only regularly attend worship services, but to also demonstrate their faith in everyday life.
-Each of the SDA colleges features campus ministries offices to help you discover ways to put your faith into action.
+The staff and advisors at SDA universities believe it is important for students to demonstrate their faith in everyday life through mission, service and worship opportunities.
+Each SDA college features campus ministries offices to help you discover ways to put your faith into action–on or off campus.

 Take a stroll through one of the SDA colleges and you will notice faith in action.
 Students are encouraged to engage in prayer and Bible study groups wherever they feel the Spirit.
 If that place is the middle of campus, so be it.
 All Adventist colleges and universities want you to feel comfortable expressing your faith and strengthening your relationship with God inside and outside of the classroom.